Wisconsin vs. Providence College Basketball Predictions & Picks - November 14

 Wisconsin Performance Insights

-- Wisconsin scored 65.3 points per game and allowed 63.6 last year, making them 328th in the nation offensively and 30th defensively.
+- At 65.3 points scored per game and 63.6 points allowed last season, Wisconsin was 328th in the country offensively and 30th defensively.

 Providence Performance Insights

-- Offensively, Providence averaged 77.3 points per game (50th-ranked in college basketball) last season.
-It allowed 71 points per contest on defense (207th-ranked).
+- With 77.3 points per game on offense, Providence was 50th in the nation last year.
+At the other end of the court, it surrendered 71 points per contest, which ranked 207th in college basketball.

-- The Friars grabbed 34.8 rebounds per game (35th-ranked in college basketball) last year, while allowing 29.8 rebounds per contest (90th-ranked).
+- The Friars averaged 34.8 rebounds per game (35th-ranked in college basketball) last season, while allowing 29.8 rebounds per contest (90th-ranked).

-- Providence delivered 14.6 dimes per game, which ranked them 70th in college basketball.
+- Providence put up 14.6 assists per game, which ranked them 70th in college basketball.

-- With 10.9 turnovers per game, the Friars ranked 84th in the country.
-They forced 11.4 turnovers per contest, which ranked 224th in college basketball.
+- The Friars committed 10.9 turnovers per game (84th-ranked in college basketball) this season, while forcing 11.4 turnovers per contest (224th-ranked).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.